 Things to Do In Dallas, TX

-Despite its largely urban setting, Dallas is not short of outdoor activities like park trails and arboretums.
+Despite its largely urban setting, Dallas is not short of outdoor and indoor activities like park trails and arboretums.
 Its rich history is also another point of interest.
 Below is a summary of some of the things that you can do in Dallas.

 Dallas is home to many museums including the historic Sixth Floor Museum at Dealey Plaza and the Dallas Museum of Art.